 No, we don’t mean an actual garage sale!
 There are other ways to sell the stuff you no longer want without having to pile everything onto your driveway early on a Saturday morning.

-Here’s a few places where you can sell stuff online:
+Here are a few places where you can sell stuff online:

 The trick is to take excellent pictures, upload with a detailed description and price, and make some money to add to your savings account.